Jcasas93/Jcasas93/README.md

-- 👋 Hi, I’m Juan Casas-Alatriste Rion
+- I’m Juan Casas-Alatriste Rion
-- 👀 I’m interested in learn all kind of skills
+- 👀 Mathematics enclose our perseption of measures.
-- 🌱 I’m currently learning lowcode and data modeling systems
+- 🌱 Creative and business mindset ready to lear about circular economics and sustainable systems.
-- 💞️ I’m looking to collaborate on energy optimization projects
+- Machine learning apprentice.
 - 📫 You can reach me by e-mail to juan@casas-alatriste.com

 <!---